OnlySlides/AWS-IAM-LearningProject/README.md

 <br/>

 #### Task 2: Create an IAM user and grant admin privileges/perms from the console as logging in as Root User is not a security best practice (principal of least privilege).
-In console dashboard search bar at the top > IAM > click on IAM > IAM dashboard with 0 users > Click on Users on the left under Access management > Top right Create user > Input desired User name "SecurityTeamAdmin" > provide user access to the Console > specify "I want to create an IAM user" > Select Custom Password(pw) > input pw > for the purposes of this project, de-select new pw creation option.
-In the real-world, leave the option enabled so users need to create a new pw at next sign-in > Next > select 'Attach policies directly' > grant the SecurityTeamAdmin user two perms to work as an administrator and like a root user: AdministratorAccess & AWSAccountManagementFullAccess perms > Omit 'Set permissions boundary' > Next > Review > Create user.
+In console dashboard search bar at the top > IAM > click on IAM > IAM dashboard with 0 users > Click on Users on the left under Access management > Top right Create user > Input desired User name "SecurityTeamAdmin" > provide user access to the Console > specify "I want to create an IAM user" > Select Custom Password(pw) > input pw > for the purposes of this project, de-select new pw creation option. <br/>
+In the real-world, leave the option enabled so users need to create a new pw at next sign-in > Next > select 'Attach policies directly' > grant the SecurityTeamAdmin user two perms to work as an administrator and like a root user: AdministratorAccess & AWSAccountManagementFullAccess perms > Omit 'Set perms boundary' > Next > Review > Create user.
 Console sign-in URL can be sent to the new user for them to access AWS in the real-world.
 CSV file can be downloaded for record purposes.
 <p align="center">
 Navigate to IAM dashboard: <br/>
 <img src="https://i.imgur.com/JUDoq0f.png" width="40%" alt="AWS-IAM-LearnProject"/>